<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=287885398579053&amp;ev=PageView&amp;noscript=1">

 Ongoing User Research

-More often than not, a poor customer experience is born of assumptions rather than knowledge what your customers actually want.
-Taking a human-centered perspective affords users a central role designing the experience they’ll have with your organization.
+A poor customer experience is often born of assumptions rather than knowledge of what your customers want.
+A human-centered perspective affords users a central role in designing their experience with your organization.

 Seasoned UX designers will employ a myriad of research techniques to develop a context of use, ideate ways to optimize the experience design, and validate the design direction with users.